 While a HELOC allows homeowners to tap into their home’s equity, a HECM offers unique advantages, such as a guaranteed credit line that the lender cannot freeze—something a HELOC does not provide.

-HELOC vs Reverse Mortgage Product Comparison
+Reverse Mortgage vs HELOC: Side-by-Side Comparison

 Compare FeaturesHome Equity Conversion Mortgage (HECM)Proprietary Reverse Mortgage